hussamfyi/hussamfyi.github.io/index.md

 ---
-layout: default
+layout: page
-title: Home
+title: Hi, I'm Hussam 👋
 ---

-# Hi, I'm Hussam 👋

 I’m a fan of product design and writing.
 [More about me →](/about)